hypo69/hypo/docs/gemini/set 0/ru/explainer/src/suppliers/readme.md

 **Classes:**

 * **`Supplier`:** This class represents a supplier (e.g., Amazon, eBay) of data.
 It handles the interaction, configuration, authentication, and scenario execution for a particular supplier.
-It's a fundamental building block for collecting data across different sources, and the code example demonstrates methods for managing different workflows (e.g., webdriver or API) and data formats.
+It's a fundamental building block for collecting data across different sources, and the code example demonStartes methods for managing different workflows (e.g., webdriver or API) and data formats.
 The key concept is standardization.
 The supplier-specific information, locators, and scenarios are kept separate, creating a modular design.
 Critically, the class design allows for easy addition of new suppliers.

 **Functions:**